zombierzn/vungle-resources/Android-resources/android-advanced-settings.md

         // Called when the user leaves the ad and control is returned to your application }

+    // prior to 3.2.2, this method was called onCachedAdAvailable()
     @Override
-    public void onCachedAdAvailable() {
+    public void onAdPlayableChanged() {
-        // Called when a cached ad is downloaded and ready to be played }
+        // Called when an ad is downloaded and may be played - taking into account
+        // frequency cap
+    }

     @Override